• Home

 Thursday 22 April, 18:00 – 19:00 CEST Webinar leader: Peter Ramsden

 The economic and social problems caused by the Covid-19 pandemic have hit particularly hard some of the most vulnerable groups in urban and rural areas.
 This has manifested itself in new forms of poverty and exclusion.
 The session will explore how communities are responding by addressing specific forms of exclusion.
 Other contributions will focus on digital inclusion and issues around health.
-These responses will be illustrated with short case studies from urban and rural areas.
+These responses were illustrated with short case studies from urban and rural areas.

 4. Conclusions and lessons learnt